chuyuanliu/heptools/_sources/guide/optional/config_parser.rst.txt

 Use flag with ``list``
 ^^^^^^^^^^^^^^^^^^^^^^

-In order to allow applying flags to list elements, when the element is a dictionary and the only key is ``None``, the value will be used as the element, e.g.
+In order to apply flags to list elements, when the element is a dictionary and the only key is ``None``, the element will be replaced by its value, e.g.

 .. code-block:: yaml